 The Strategic Financial Alliance, Inc. (“Strategic Financial”) (CRD# 126514) has been the subject of complaints filed by FINRA (Financial Industry Regulatory Authority) and investors such as yourself.
 At the Law Offices of Robert Wayne Pearce, we have investigated Strategic Financial, its regulatory and customer complaints, and have also represented investors with claims of fraud, negligence, and breach of fiduciary duty against this organization and its financial advisors.

-If you believe you have a claim against Strategic Financial, you should strongly consider hiring an investment loss lawyer.
+If you believe you have a claim against Strategic Financial, you should strongly consider hiring an investment fraud lawyer.
 You should not wait until it’s too late to file a claim.
 The Law Offices of Robert Wayne Pearce, P.A., offers free consultations.
 Give us a call at 800-732-2889.
 Let’s discuss your case and see what we can do to help you get the compensation you need and deserve.

 Can I Sue The Strategic Financial Alliance, Inc.?